rcpch/digital-growth-charts-server/docs/clinician/how-the-api-works.md

 Alternatively, it is possible to use the `CubicSpline` function from the SciPy interpolate package, or the `interpolate.splev` function - details can be found in the comments in the [global_functions.py](https://github.com/rcpch/rcpchgrowth-python/blob/live/rcpchgrowth/global_functions.py) module.

-During our testing, the original Cole method above ran faster than the Scipy interpolate functions, with the same level of accuracy.
+During our testing, the original Cole method above ran faster than the SciPy interpolate functions, with the same level of accuracy.

 ### Linear Interpolation